opensource111111/tekken-8-mod-manager/README.md

         - imgui: pip install imgui

 ***Instruction***
+Make sure your mods are in seperate folders inside the ~mods or logicmods folder.

 1. Place script inside the Tekken 8 game folder.

    Linux - Open terminal and type "python3" or "python".
 Drag and drop script onto the terminal and press enter.